dlstreamer/dlstreamer/docs/source/_doxygen/index.md

                    required=True, type=str)
 ```

 Next, function `process_frame` defines post-processing.
 As we said above, this code is for SSD-like models, so please feel free to replace it with your own post-processing implementation that suffices your custom model.
-Meanwhile, let's take a look at usage of Intel® DL Streamer API in this piece.
+Meanwhile, let's take a look at usage of Deep Learning Streamer API in this piece.

 Tons of image information regarding current video frame can be obtain with gstgva.video_frame.VideoFrame.video_info.
 You can get image width, height, channels format and much more: